 Finally, the movie 12 Monkeys (1995) also presents a worthy example, with the main protagonist James Cole traveling back thirty years in time to investigate a deadly plague that decimated humanity in 1996.
 During his investigation, he experiences flashbacks to when he was a boy and witnessed a man being shot at an airport, only at the end of the film becoming the very same man he witnessed being killed, while a younger version of himself in 1996 watches on from the airport.

-Information: In addition to a person traveling backwards in time and fulfilling his role in a past event, another type of predestination paradox involves information sent from the future causing a person to fulfill his part in an event yet to happen.
-In either case, any attempts to change either the past or future are doomed to ultimately fail.
+Instead of a person traveling back in time another type of predestination paradox involves information being sent from the future and causing a person to fulfill his part in an event yet to happen.
+Once again, any attempt to change either the past or future is doomed to ultimately fail.